 - Require the utility company to give access to customer records

 - Direct the utility to restore or maintain supply in the case of disconnection

 - Order the utility company to pay compensation of us to $25,000 for loss or damage caused by the utility company

 However, ACAT cannot help with other utilities such as telephone, internet, sewage and they cannot deal with any energy and water disputes outside the ACT including other areas of the National Energy Market.

 Energy billing and financial difficulties

 If you’re experiencing financial hardship and having difficulty paying your energy bills ACAT will first direct you to speak to your energy provider to see what help they can offer.
-This can include asking your energy provider about their hardship program, switching to a better energy plan, or entering a realistic payment plan you can better afford.
+This can include asking your energy provider about their hardship program, switching to a better energy plan, looking into any rebates or concessions you might be eligible for, or entering a realistic payment plan you can better afford.
 Once these measures are exhausted, and you’ve not been able to reach an agreement with your energy provider, you can then contact ACAT.